takara nipaluna/ Walking Hobart

 Created by palawa/warlpiri woman Nunami Sculthorpe-Green with Sarah Hamilton the Tasmanian playwright, takara nipaluna is informative, provocative, entertaining and surprising.

-In 2022 takara nipaluna is presented exclusively by the Theatre Royal with public tours offered throughout the year
+In 2023 takara nipaluna is presented exclusively in partnership the Theatre Royal Hobart with public tours offered throughout the year

 takara nipaluna is currently open for both public and private bookings.
+In 2023, ticket sales are offered via the Theatre Royal Box office.
 To join a group click below

 To enquire about our private group option and availabilies please read our fact sheet and contact Nicole at the Theatre Royal who manages all provate group bookings (firstname.lastname@example.org)